oracle-devrel/cd3-automation-toolkit/docs/tabs.md

 On re-running the same option you will find the previously existing files being backed up under directory →   ```<outdir>/<region>/<service_dir>/backup_FSS/<Date>-<Month>-<Time>```.

+!!!
+Important
+    As of the latest CD3 release, the export of FSS is supported only by region and compartment, not based on Tags.

 ## Load Balancers

 Automation Tool Kit allows you to create Load Balancers.
 Components that you can create using the Tool Kit includes: